How to Study in Nursing School: 11 Tips for Success

 3. Outline Your Notes

-Each person has their own way of taking notes, but studies show the most helpful notes follow an outline structure.
-The key to a good outline is not to worry about writing down each and every word from your instructor or book.
-Instead, when studying for your online classes in the ABSN program, focus on listening or reading and then writing down the main topics covered.
-You can follow up with sub-notes relating to each topic with key points.
-Make sure your notes are clear and concise so they’re easy to read later on.
+Each person has note-taking preferences, but studies show the most helpful notes follow an outline structure.
+The key to a good outline is not to worry about writing down every word from your instructor or book.
+Instead, when studying for your online classes in the ABSN program, focus on listening or reading, then write down the main topics covered.

 After the lesson, while the information is still processing in your brain, summarize your findings in writing, the same way you would explain it to a friend.
 When you can verbalize or write down what you’ve learned, you’re more likely to retain it.